• Skip to primary navigation

 • In a small bowl, combine the noodle sauce ingredients as listed above and set aside.

-• Strain the cooked noodles and set aside.
+• Strain the cooked noodles immediately and set aside.
 Do not rinse off with cold running water.

-• Heat vegetable oil in a large pan on medium high heat.
+• Heat vegetable oil in a large pan over medium-high heat.
 Fry marinated beef until 75% cooked.

-• Toss in bell peppers, gai-lan, garlic and green onions and stir fry for 1 minute.
+• Add bell peppers, gai-lan, garlic, and green onions and stir fry for 1 minute.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!